Cloth dyeing in a bucket. Cochineal. Natural dyes. Handmade silk scarf. Wedding accessories, micro production, textile design.

 Natural dyes have a lot to offer anyone who chooses to dip their toes in.
 These dyes encourage mindful engagement with the environment around us.
 Recognizing, understanding and appreciating plants is at the core of natural dyeing and this awareness brings us into relationship with our planet.
 Keeping our sense of wonder for the natural world inspires care for it daily.

 For me, as a maker, I know I can feel good about composting my dye materials.
 The dyes I use are renewable resources that are fully biodegradable so I'm not adding my maker waste to the landfill.
 I can also grow and harvest my own dye plants.
-I enjoy the self-sufficiency aspect of this and it can reduce the carbon footprint of my craft.
+I enjoy the self-sufficiency aspect of this and it reduces the carbon footprint of my craft.

 Back to blog